sdondley/ClimateChangeChat/raku/Cool-Raku.md

 run out of memory long before then anyway!

-Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is place inside a set of parentheses.
+Next we create a simple subroutine called `get-prime` that accepts a single argument called `$nth`, which is placed inside a set of parentheses.
+The parenthese and the code inside of it is part the the function's Signature, which is itself an object.
 We ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
 The `Int` requires the caller to pass an Integer object.
 The `:D` bit ensures that it's a "definite" object, meaning that it actually has a value.
 Restricting the kinds of argument that can be passed to a subroutine is known as "type checking."
 But thanks to Raku's flexibility, we could have chosen to not type check our arguments.
 If you want to bang out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku will accomodate your desires and not make onerous demands that make your work unnecessarily tedious.

 Inside the subroutine is a single line of code consisting of a `say` routine that prints out the result of the expression to the right of it to standard